tobiasbueschel/search-gpt/README.md

   E --> F[ChatGPT uses this context to provide an answer]
 ```

+Please note: the current implementation feeds Google Search results to `gpt-3.5-turbo` and does not include previous messages in subsequent queries to avoid surpassing the token limit.

 ## License

 This project is licensed under the [MIT license](./license).